 The financial impact of the Covid-19 Corona virus was apparent within several industries.
-As regards our business, there have been trivial effects to date and we also have a sound order book, though it is difficult to make an assessment of the long-term effect as we are only in the initial phases of this situation.
+As regards our business, there have been trivial effects to date and we also have a sound order book, though it is difficult to assess the long-term effect as we are only in the initial phases of this situation.